-Every fall, members of CCEDNet Manitoba are invited to submit policy resolutions with the support of our policy staff team.
-Resolutions include relevant information that clearly articulates the issue, why it matters, how it relates to CED, how it may fit in with government priorities and ends with a clear policy suggestion that outlines what needs to change.
+Every year, members of the CCEDNet Manitoba are invited to submit policy resolutions beginning in September, with the support of our policy staff team.
+Resolutions include relevant information that clearly articulates the issue, provides examples of what other jurisdictions are doing to address similar issues and end with a clear policy suggestion.
+In addition to this open process, staff approach members who might not be able to join the policy summit, as well as convening members around particular issues.

-Members gather at the Fall Policy Summit, held every November.
-Each submitted resolution is moved, debated, possibly amended and voted on.
+After a draft deadline and a final deadline, members gather at the Fall Policy Summit, held each year in November.
+Every resolution is moved, debated, possibly amended and voted on.
 The event produces our final package of policy resolutions, which remain active for three years.

-Following the policy summit, CCEDNet Manitoba staff develop a policy action plan taking into account potential impact, achievability, the relevant stakeholders and available resources.
-This plan identifies the resolutions that are led by our members and partners, and the resolutions that are led by our staff.
+Following the policy summit, CCEDNet Manitoba staff develop a policy action plan taking into account potential impact, achievability, political will and context, the relevant stakeholders and available resources.
+This plan identifies some areas where our members are the leaders, and others where the Network itself is best placed to lead.
 Our policy actions include formal policy and budget submissions, research, meetings with government partners and public engagement.

-CCEDNet Manitoba staff engage with members throughout the year, inviting them to participate in policy actions, and offering learning opportunities to build capacity around government relations and public policy development.
+CCEDNet Manitoba staff also engage with members throughout the year, inviting them to participate in actions, and offering learning opportunities to build capacity around government relations and public policy development.